brummer10/SpecMatch/README.md

 auto-saved).

 Click on "Destination Sound", this is the Sound File you want to match, and select a file.
 For stereo sounds, you can select one of the channels (or the sum) or produce a stereo IR.

-Use "Source File" to select a other Sound File, this is the Sound you wont to match the destignation, for comparison.
+Use "Source File" to select a other Sound File, this is the Sound you wont to match the destination.

 Both Files could have different size, no matter, as here we only compare the Frequency Spectrum of the Files.

 Now you could do a Frequency Plot of the Source and the Destination File.
-Additional the differences will be shown and the resulting Smoothed IR-File.
+Additional the differences and the resulting Smoothed IR-File will be shown.
 You could as well do a Time Plot.

 To generated the IR-File you could set the normalise level (default -25 dBFS), select the resulting IR-File-size (default 3500 samples) and you could select the Noise Level, that means the level below which the signal will be threaded as Noise (default -60 dB).
+Additional it's possible to set the maximum magnitude difference, means the level below the maximum magnitude, were the minimum magnitude get clipped (default -100dB).

-You could select to generate a mono or a stereo IR-File.
+You could generate a mono or a stereo IR-File.

 When you press "Generate IR" a File-browser will pop up and let you choose were, and under which name, to save the IR-File.